mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 The `animate` motion is applied when a component appears.
 Use `exit` to define motion applied to something that is leaving.

-To animate groups of child elements use the AnimatePresence component.
+Use the AnimatePresence component animate components that created or removed dynamically.

 ### AnimatePresence

 The `AnimatePresence` component is used to manage groups of motion components that are entering and exiting the DOM.
-Imagine a dynamic app that adds new elements and removes old elements, AnimatePresence would be used to animate new elements into view and animate elements out of view using exit.
+Imagine a dynamic app that adds new elements and removes old elements, `AnimatePresence` would be used to animate new elements into view and animate elements out of view using exit.

 Here is an example using the Redux Timers app.